Sparta Monday Night

 b) Coaching

-Verifiable means coaching that would be confirmed by a neutral party.
+verifiable and obvious.
+Verifiable means coaching that would be confirmed by a

 c) At